 Provides discounted health insurance and help with paying premiums.
-Under this health insurance assistance program, participating employers and employees will need to pay a minor portion of their medical bills with the state of Oklahoma paying the balance.
+Under this government health insurance assistance program, participating employers and employees will need to pay a minor portion of their medical bills with the state of Oklahoma paying the balance.
 Oklahoma pays 60 percent of the total insurance cost, employers pay 25 percent and individuals pay only 15 percent.
-1-888-365-3742
+Call 1-888-365-3742

 Social Services and Cash Assistance